-Unfair dismissal compensation can be up to £98,922 from April 2018 and there are no longer any tribunal fees for bringing a claim.
+Unfair dismissal compensation can be up to £104,659 from 6 April 2020 and there are not currently any tribunal fees for bringing a claim.

 In this guide, our expert employment solicitors explain what is a ‘fair’ dismissal in employment law terms.

 - When is the reason for dismissal ‘fair’?

 - How do I dismiss fairly for misconduct?